Liberty Lobby

-Liberty Lobby was a far-right think tank and lobby group founded in 1958 by Willis Carto.
+Liberty Lobby was a far-right think tank and lobby group founded in the 1950s by Willis Carto.
 Carto was known for his promotion of antisemitic conspiracy theories, white nationalism, and Holocaust denial.

 The organization produced a daily five-minute radio show called This is Liberty Lobby, which was broadcast on the Mutual Broadcasting System and other radio stations.
 At the conclusion of each show, listeners were invited to get a copy of its "America First" pamphlet.